 Past and Future OA Related Activities

-The 13th congress of the Association of Health Information and Libraries in Africa (AHILA-13) will be held in Cape Verde dated for October 15-19, 2012.
+The 13th congress of the Association of Health Information and Libraries in Africa (AHILA-13) was held in Cape Verde on October 15-19, 2012.
 The theme will be: Enhancing access to health information in Africa: research, collaboration and innovation.
 Sub themes:

 - Global partnerships and access to health information in Africa.